CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

 *dense* $x^5 + 2x^4 +3x^2 - 2x - 5$ versus
 *sparse* $x^100 + 2x^2 + 1$ term lists.
 Representing one would be less efficient
 for representing the other.
 So both types are going to be represented in the implementation.

+#### Hierarchies of Types in Symbolic Algebra

+Everything goes to show the power of generic operations and hash maps.
+Algebraic expressions can be used to show limitations of a tower hierarchy of types since sometimes relationships and Hierarchies cannot be expressed linearly.
+The important thing is the idea of structures and modularity principles.

+#### Extended Exercise: Rational Functions

+Rational Function
+: fractions whose numerator and denominator are polynomials.

+The book gives this example.

+$$
+\frac{x+2}{x^3 - 1}
+$$

+The goal would be to support `add`, `sub`, `mul` and all of the other basic arithmetic operations as shown with other data types.